zachvlat/awesome-os-grapheneos/README.md

-# Graphene OS Awesome Wallpapers
+# OS Awesome Wallpapers

-A collection of cool, custom-designed wallpapers with [Graphene OS's branding](https://grapheneos.org/)!
+A collection of cool, custom-designed wallpapers!

 This project, a fork of [Ayushman Tiwari's work on GitLab](https://gitlab.com/ayushmantiwari/awesome-wallpapers), features unique wallpapers showcasing OS logos.
 Whether you're a fan of Linux, Windows or macOS, you'll find something here.